octomix/josson/README.md

         {}->items[1].name ==>""

-16. To query an object node in an array element.
+16. To query a child object node of an array element.

         josson.getNode("items[2].property")
         ==>